Reaching for the Moon (2013 film): Release

 Reaching for the Moon had its world premiere at the Berlin Film Festival, before screening at Tribeca Film Festival and opening the 2014 Mardi Gras Film Festival.

 Following the sold-out screenings at Mardi Gras Film Festival, distributor Leap Frog Films announced it was planning a limited release across Australia in 2014.

 International distribution

-The International distribution rights are being licensed by Cinema Management Group.
+The International distribution rights were licensed by Cinema Management Group.